U.S. ambassador to Canada confirms he will resign when Trump is sworn in

-The U.S. ambassador to Canada, Bruce Heyman, has confirmed he will resign and leave the country on the day that Donald Trump is sworn in as president.
+The U.S. ambassador to Canada, Bruce Heyman, has confirmed he will resign and leave the country on the day that Donald Trump is sworn in as President.

-The Trump transition team has issued an order requiring all of President Barack Obama’s politically-appointed envoys to leave their posts by Inauguration Day, which is January 20.
+The Trump transition team has issued an order requiring all of President Barack Obama’s politically appointed envoys to leave their posts by Inauguration Day, which is Jan.
+20.

 “As requested I have resigned as U.S. ambassador to Canada effective 1/20,” Mr. Heyman wrote in a tweet.
 “I will depart on or around that date.”

-One of Mr. Heyman’s key achievements was a preclearance border deal to simplify the movement of goods and people that has frustrated commerce and travelers since the attacks on Sept.
+One of Mr. Heyman’s key achievements was a preclearance border deal to simplify the movement of goods and people that has frustrated commerce and travellers since the attacks on Sept.
 11, 2001, while also maintaining security.

-There is no word yet on who Mr. Trump may pick to serve as his ambassador to Canada, but the position will be of key importance given the president-elect’s determination to reopen the North American Free Trade Agreement.
+There is no word yet on who Mr. Trump may pick to serve as his ambassador to Canada, but the position will be of key importance given the president-elect’s determination to reopen the North American free-trade agreement.

-It is not uncommon for incoming U.S. presidents to require politically appointees to step aside, particularly when they are from different political parties.
-Former ambassador David Wilkins, who was named U.S. envoy to Canada by President George W. Bush, served right up to the inauguration of Barack Obama in 2009.
+It is not uncommon for incoming U.S. presidents to require political appointees to step aside, particularly when they are from different political parties.
+Former ambassador David Wilkins, who was named U.S. envoy to Canada by President George W. Bush, served right up to the inauguration of Barack Obama in January, 2009.

-The Canada posting was left vacant for seven months until Chicago lawyer and Obama fundraiser David Jacobson was confirmed by the Senate.
-He took up the posting in Ottawa in October.
+The Canada posting was left vacant for seven months until Chicago lawyer and Obama fundraiser David Jacobson was confirmed by the U.S. Senate.
+He took up the posting in Ottawa in October, 2009.

 A senior Trump transition official told the New York Times that there was no ill will in the move, describing it as a simple matter of ensuring Mr. Obama’s overseas envoys leave the government on schedule, just as thousands of political aides at the White House and in federal agencies must do.Report Typo/Error